alexmaropakis/SAAPedia/README.md

-Import a **CSV, TSV, or Excel (.xlsx)** file; SAAPedia de-duplicates and normalizes it, then lets you browse, filter, and sort the results, attach source-paper DOIs to datasets, and export any selection as a **UniProt-style FASTA** of the variant peptides.
+Import a **CSV, TSV, or Excel (.xlsx)** file; SAAPedia de-duplicates and normalizes it, then lets you browse, filter, and sort the results, attach source-paper DOIs to datasets, and export any selection as a **UniProt-style FASTA** of the SAAPs.

 Everyone runs their own copy locally — download the repo, start it, open a browser.
-The repo ships with a populated `saap.db`, so there's data to explore right away.
+The repo ships with a populated `saap.db` from [Tsour et al., Nature 2026](https://www.nature.com/articles/s41586-026-10678-2) and our other research at the Slavov Lab, so there's data to explore right away.

 - **Backend:** FastAPI + SQLite
 - **Frontend:** React